Applied Choreographies: Typing

 \subsection{Types and Type Projection}

-\paragraph{Global and Local types.} As in standard multiparty session types, we use \emph{global types} to represent protocols from a global viewpoint and \emph{local types} to describe the behaviour of each participant.
-Our type system checks that the local types that abstract the behaviour of processes in a choreography coherently follow a global type.
-The syntax of global types $G$ and local types $T$ is reported in Figure~\ref{fig:chor_typing_syntax}.
-A global type $\gengbranch$ abstracts a communication, where $\role A$ can send to $\role B$ a message on any of the operations $o_i$ and continue with the respective continuation $G_i$.
-A carried type $U$ types the tree value exchanged in the message.
-Specifically, a tree type $S\{ \jpath{x}_i: U_i\}_i$ abstracts a tree with root value $S$ (a basic type) and subtrees reachable from the root node by following $\jpath{x}_i$ with respective types $U_i$ (our notation recalls that for record types in~\cite{PIERCE}).
-In local types, $!\role A.\{o_i(U_i) ; T_i\}_{i}$ abstracts the sending of a message of type $U_i$ to role $\role A$ on one of the operations $o_i$, with continuation $T_i$.
-Dually, $?\role A.\{o_i(U_i) ; T_i\}_{i}$ abstracts the offering of an input choice for all the operations $o_i$, with continuation $T_i$.
-All other terms for recursion and termination ($\gend$) are standard.
+\paragraph{Global and Local types} As in standard Multiparty Session Types, we use \emph{global types} to represent protocols from a global viewpoint and \emph{local types} to describe the behaviour of each participant.
+Our type system checks that a set of local types, each abstracting the behaviour of a process in a choreography, coherently follows a global type.
+We report in \cref{fig:chor_typing_syntax} the syntax of global types $G$ and local types $T$.

+A global type $\gengbranch$ abstracts a communication, where $\role A$ can send to $\role B$ a message on any of the operations $\op{o}_i$ and continue with the respective continuation $G_i$.
+A carried type $U$ types the value exchanged in the message.
+In local types, $!\role A.\{\op{o}_i(U_i) ; T_i\}_{i}$ abstracts the sending of a message of type $U_i$ to role $\role A$ on one of the operations $\op{o}_i$, with continuation $T_i$.
+Dually, $?\role A.\{\op{o}_i(U_i) ; T_i\}_{i}$ abstracts the offering of an input choice among the operations $\op{o}_i$, with continuation $T_i$.
+The other terms for recursion and end of types are standard.
+As done for FC, also in types we omit curly brackets when outputs and inputs comprise only one operation.